bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 networklan daemon.

 #### Patch service configuration files for IPv6
-In order for the services mentioned in this section to use IPv6 their configuration files need to be slightly modified.
+In order for some services on the Seagate Central to use IPv6 their configuration files need to be slightly modified.

 Note that only those services you wish to access via both IPv6